Lifeweaver: Appearances

 Niran "Bua" Pruksamanee was born in Chiang Mai, Thailand, as the middle child of an extremely wealthy family.
 He grew up going to botanical festivals and wandering his compound's vast garden, where he mended plants alongside his family's gardeners.
 Niran's parents soon enrolled him into the Vishkar Architech Academy, where he met Satya Vaswani and was roommates with her at one point.
 As he grew older, Niran used his family's wealth to travel.
 On those journeys, he was struck at the sight of turmoil that existed all around the world and became determined to fix it.
 He soon created Biolight, an alternative of Vishkar's hard-light technology that produced organic material and could heal wounds in the blink of an eye.
 He dreamed of gifting biolight freely to the world, but Vishkar wanted to take ownership of Niran's invention for nefarious purposes.
 He refused and fled the academy with his primitive technology, which led to Vishkar's lawyers and other dangerous forces hunting him down.
 Now as the fugitive Lifeweaver, Niran is on the run from Vishkar whilst utilizing Biolight to heal the world and make it a better place.
 Blizzard has confirmed that Lifeweaver is pansexual, with voice lines suggesting a potential relationship with Baptiste.
+Outside of Overwatch, Lifeweaver also appears in the updated dating sim game Loverwatch, exclusive to Chinese regions.